 - Develop programs/services—Work with local organizations to develop municipal gleaning programs.

 - Incentivize—provide incentives to businesses and organizations that contribute to gleaning programs such as tax credits.

 Implementation Challenges and Potential Solutions

-Concerns about legal liabilities: Some stores, restaurants and farmers may be concerns about legal liability related to provision of food that is past expiration dates or “imperfect” produce.
+- Concerns about legal liabilities: Some stores, restaurants and farmers may have concerns about legal liability related to provision of food that is past expiration dates or “imperfect” produce.
 However, most states have laws protecting gleaners and food donors.

 - Cost-benefit analysis: Before starting or investing in a gleaning program, it’s critical to consider whether outcomes will be worth resources required to run a program.
 Prepared foods gleaned from restaurants and grocers are unlikely to make a significant impact towards alleviating hunger and reducing greenhouse gas (GHG) emissions.
 However, partnerships with farmers and grocers to recover “imperfect” or older produce may prevent more GHG emissions and feed more people.

 - US EPA: Food Too Good to Waste Program Implementation Guide and Toolkit